Nehlr1/Sales-Campaign-CRM/README.md

 6. Click on the action button and select `manage keys`
 7. Click the `ADD KEY` button choosing the `Create new key` and choose `JSON`.
 This will download a JSON file containing your credentials.

+**Note**: Using `Gmail API` to read inbox messages and send emails, requires paid google cloud services after some requests.

 ### Step 4: Save and Use Your Credentials

 In the directory containing your Python script, save the downloaded JSON file as `credentials.json`.
 This file is what your Python script will use to authenticate itself.